cloudFPGA/cFp_HelloThemisto/How-to-create-and-build_new.md

 ./lignin build pr   # building partial bitfile for the 1st role
 ```

 The command `./lignin update-shell` requires a connection to the CFRM (cloudFPGA Resource Manager inside ZYC2) and your account credentials (stored in `user.json`).
-However, this is only required if a new Shell version is released, so it is also suitable if this command is run on another machine (with ZYC2 access) and the downloaded files (`dcps/3_topFMKU60_STATIC.dcp` and `dcps/3_topFMKU60_STATIC.json`) are copied to the build machine.
+However, this is only required if a new Shell version is released, so it is also suitable if this command is run on another machine (with ZYC2 access) and the downloaded files (`dcps/3_topFMKU60_STATIC.dcp` and `dcps/3_topFMKU60_STATIC.json`) are copied to the build machine (*see details below*).

 After ~45min, bitfile will be in `cFp_some_name/dcps.`  With the role name `1st-role` the result should look like: